sevmorris/macback-m1/README.md

 ---
 1) Create a [Brewfile](https://github.com/Homebrew/homebrew-bundle) using [Homebrew Bundle](https://docs.brew.sh/Manpage#bundle-subcommand) to back up everything installed via Homebrew.

+    - Create Brewfile
 `brew bundle dump --force` <br>
 The --force flag overwrites an existing Brewfile.
 If the file is already backed up with Mackup it will overwrite the Dropbox file instead.

 2) Create a config file to add files not officially supported by Mackup.